odof/openfire/of_geolocalize/README.md

 ## Usage ##

 After installation of the module, first thing we need to do is to set the Nominatim server base URL.
-To do so, go to Configuration -> Parameters -> system parameters and change the value of Nominatim_Base_URL
+To do so, go to Configuration -> Parameters -> System Parameters and change the value of Nominatim_Base_URL
 	the URL should look something like <your geocoding server address>/nominatim/search

 Now we can start geocoding !